tophertimzen/tophertimzen.github.io/_posts/2014-12-04-Windowsx64Shellcode.markdown

 ## x86

- Normally on a x86 processer, there are 8 general purpose registers that are all 32 bits wide.
+ Normally on a x86 processor, there are 8 general purpose registers that are all 32 bits wide.

 - eax - Accumulator register